yangong23/VITR/README.md

 Flikr30K images are from [here](https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset)

-### 2 Please copy the downloaded images to the following paths.
+### 2 Please copy the downloaded images to the folder 'datasets' as follows.
 ```
 datasets
 ├──RefCOCOg